 The resistor color code is a way of showing the value of a resistor.
-Instead of writing resistance on its body, which would often be too small to read, a color code is used.
-If different colors represent the numbers 0 to 9.
-The first two colored bands on the are the first two digits of the resistance, and the third band is the 'multiplier'.
-If plier just means the number of zeroes to add after the first two digits.
-Red resents the number 2, so a resistor with red, red, red bands has a resistance of 2 wed by 2 followed by 2 zeroes, which is 2 200 Ohms or 2.2 kilo Ohms.
+Instead of writing the resistance on its body, which would often be too small to read, a color code is used.
+Ten different colors represent the numbers 0 to 9.
+The first two colored bands on the body are the first two digits of the resistance, and the third band is the 'multiplier'.
+Multiplier just means the number of zeroes to add after the first two digits.
+Red represents the number 2, so a resistor with red, red, red bands has a resistance of 2 followed by 2 followed by 2 zeroes, which is 2,200 Ohms or 2.2 kilo Ohms.

-Figure 1.2: Color code identification [4].
+Figure 1.2: Color code identification [1].

-While these codes are most often associated with resistors, and then can also apply conscitors and other components.

-The standard color coding method for resistors uses a different color to represent and number 0 to 9: black, brown, red, orange, yellow, green, blue, and purple, grey, on a 4 band resistor, the first two bands represent the significant digits.
+While these codes are most often associated with resistors, and then can also apply to capacitors and other components.
+The standard color coding method for resistors uses a different color to represent each number 0 to 9: black, brown, red, orange, yellow, green, blue, and purple, grey, white.
+On a 4 band resistor, the first two bands represent the significant digits.
 On a 5 and 6 band, the first three bands are the significant digits.
-The next band represents the multiplier or "decade"[5].
+The next band represents the multiplier or "decade"[1].

-213 Resistors in series and parallel

-In a series circuit, the current flowing is the same at all points.
-The circuit diagram
+1.2.1.3 Resistors in series and parallel In a series circuit, the current flowing is the same at all points.
+The circuit diagram shows two resistors connected in series with a 6 V battery: